Raghunatha Kilavan: Personal life

-He fell in love with Kathali, a girl from the Kallar caste, later married her and then appointed his brother-in-law as the chief of Pudukottai for the military provided by tondaiman.
-He christened him Ragunatha Tondaman in lieu of his former chief Pallavaraya Tondaman whom he had replaced.
+He fell in love with Kathali, a girl from the Kallar caste, later married her and then appointed his brother-in-law as the chief of Pudukottai for the military provided by Raghunatha Raya Tondaiman.
 Ragunatha Tondaman would later go on to spawn the Thondaman Dynasty of Pudukottai.
-Also, history states that he had many wives (more than 45) and when Kilavan Sethupathi expired, all of them committed Sati ("Udankattai").
+Also, history states that he had many wives (more than 45) and when Kilavan Sethupathi expired, all of them committed Sati ("Udankattai Eruthal").

 Reign

-He was a loyal vassal of Chokkanatha Nayak, a Nayak king who conferred him the title of Para Rajakesari ("lion to alien kings").
-He helped the Nayaks by defeating the Muslims under Kutbkhan and the poligar of Ettapuram around the time when mughals under Aurangzeb were also waging campaigns in South India.
-In appreciation of Kilavan's help the Nayak ruler gave the privilege of celebrating Navarathri festival at the capital city.
-The Nayak ruler also granted places like Thirubhuvanam, Mannar Koil Tiruchuli to Kilavan.
-He helped Thirumalai Nayak in his war against Mysore army.
-Thirumalai Nayak recognized the valuable military services of Raghunatha Sethupathi and conferred the title Thirumalai Sethupathi on him.
 Sethupathis loyalty towards the Nayaks was over with Thirumalai Nayak.
-Raghunatha Sethupathi recaptured all the forts and places from the Nayaks and became an independent ruler.
+Raghunatha Kilavan Sethupathi recaptured all the forts and places from the Nayaks and became an independent ruler.

-Raghunatha annexed some territories of Madurai Kingdom.
-Aranthangi, Thirumayam, Piranmalai.
+Raghunatha Kilavan Sethupathi annexed some territories of Madurai Kingdom, Aranthangi, Thirumayam, Piranmalai.
 He opposed the spread of Christian missionary activities.
-Kilavan Sethupathi liberated the Marava country (area around Rameswaram) from the control of Madurai Nayak.
+He liberated the Marava country (area around Rameswaram) from the control of Madurai Nayak.
 After defeating Rani Mangammal’s army, he declared independent Marava country in 1707.
-He shifted his headquarters from Pugalur to Ramnad.
-Kilavan Sethupathi established the Nalcottal palayam (later Sivaganga) and appointed Udaya Thevar as governor.
+He shifted his headquarters from Bogalur to Ramnad.
+Kilavan Sethupathi established the Nalucottai palayam (later Sivaganga) and appointed Udaya Thevar as governor.
 He endowed villages to a temple at Thiruvadanai and Kalaiyar Koil.
 He constructed a fort around the Ramanathapuram, the capital city.
-He constructed a dam across the Vaigai.
+He constructed a dam across the Vaigai..
+His close friend was Vallal Seethakathi a Muslim philanthropist.

-It was during his reign, that the capital was moved from Pogalur to Ramnad.
+It was during his reign, that the capital was moved from Bogalur to Ramnad.
 He was succeeded by his adopted son Vijaya Raghunatha Sethupathi I.

-Death and war of succession
+Death

-Bhavani Shankar revolted against Raghunatha Kilavan in 1720, after securing the help of the Thanjavur Maratha king Serfoji I and Raja of Pudukkottai, invaded Vijayaraghunatha Sethupathi's seat at Aranthangi.
-While defending the city, Vijayaraghunatha Sethupathi fell victim to plague and died.
-Just before his death, Vijayaraghunatha Sethupathi nominated Tanda Deva, a great-grandson of Raghunatha Kilavan's father to succeed him but before he could acceded to the throne, Bhavani Shankar overthrew him with the support and influence of one of Kilavan's concubines.
+Kilavan Sethupathi ruled for thirty two years (1678 - 1710).
+He adopted Muthu Vairavanatha Sethupathi and made him the next king.
+He expired in 1710.